ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

    };
    ```

-In the `Post`, the Viewer also send a port to the AMP Document:
+In the `Post`, the Viewer should also send a port to the AMP Document:

    ```javascript
    var channel = new MessageChannel();